 Banjosa Lake is an artificial lake and a tourist resort 18 kilometers from the city of Rawalakot in Poonch District of Azad Kashmir, Pakistan.
 It is located at an altitude of 1,981 meters.
-The lake is surrounded by dense pine forest and mountains.
+The lake is surrounded by dense pine forests and mountains.
 The Lake is accessible by a metalled road from Rawalakot.

 The weather in the area remains cool in summer and cold in the winter.
 In December and January, snowfall also occurs here, and the temperature falls to -5 °C. During summer, the temperature remains 16 °C (61 °F) to 25 °C (77 °F).

-The road from Rawalakot to khaigala, is dangerous and semi constructed, rather you will hardly find any proper patch.
+The road from Rawalakot to Khaigala is dangerous and semi constructed, rather you will hardly find any proper patch.

 The lake is surrounded by mountains all around.
 This gives the lake a beautiful greenish shade.
 A boating option is available.
 A number of restaurants are available here, so one can find different food varieties.
 Also, nearby rest houses and hotels are available